cosad3s/salsa/README.md

 *What's is the difference between `sid` and `token` ?*

 > The `token` is used for authenticated Aura controller interactions.
-The `sid` is used to interact with other APIs.
+The `sid` is used to interact with other APIs (and sometimes Aura controllers).
 The format are not the same though: for the `token` it is more like a JWT, for the `sid` it is prefixed by the organization identifier.

 *Why there are limitations regarding the amount of data dump in queries for example ?*